siblackburn/python_bali/quiz/quiz.md

 git push - pushes the commit to your repository git remote - checks where your git is pointing to.
-If it says origin it's pointing to your git git remote -v - checks the github url your project is being saved to
+If it says origin it's pointing to your git git remote -v - checks the github url your project is being saved to git status - shows status of files - which were committed, changed etc git reset - soft reset unstages files you've staged git reset --hard - is a hard reset rm -rf .git - remove the git repository

 - What is the general git workflow for a developer on a day-to-day basis?
-1) Ensure Git is running
+1) Ensure Git is running and pull latest code from github
 2) Work on project
 3) Commit changes
 4) Push changes